-AWS CloudWatch Metric Streams integration is the recommended solution to monitor all CloudWatch metrics from all AWS services, including custom namespaces.
+Our AWS CloudWatch Metric Streams integration is our primary and recommended solution for monitoring all CloudWatch metrics from all AWS services, including custom namespaces.

-Learn how to set up Metric Streams in New Relic.
+Learn how to set up AWS Metric Stream monitoring in New Relic.

 Why does this matter?